 Dysphagia is not specific to myositis; there are many reasons why someone might have trouble swallowing food or fluids.
 For the myositis patient, dysphagia is usually caused by weakness in the muscles of the throat.
-It occurs in about one-third of myositis patients.
+About 36% of all myositis patients can experience dysphagia.

-Dysphagia is a very serious complication because it can lead to aspiration pneumonia, caused by bits of food or fluid “going down the wrong pipe” and entering the lungs.
+Dysphagia can lead to serious complications, including aspiration pneumonia caused by bits of food or fluid “going down the wrong pipe” and entering the lungs.
 Because eating and drinking are so difficult, patients may also suffer from inadequate nutrition or dehydration, and they may start to lose weight unintentionally.

 Signs and symptoms

 - Coughing and choking when trying to swallow food